“Nothing is permanent about our behavior patterns except our belief that they are so.”

 I became a Kinesiologist at a boutique gym after graduating.
 I soon realized I am not a fan of gyms or weight lifting.
 I decided to further my education to expand my knowledge of the human body, disease and recovery.
 I completed my Bachelor of Nursing at the University of Calgary in 2009 and began working in Vancouver’s DTES with HIV and HepC infected IV drug users.
 I was still shifting from one career to the next, filling my brain with information and my filing cabinet with certificates, but still feeling unsatisfied.

 I became a mother while living in Squamish, BC to one sweet boy, and then a girl, and then yet another girl… in just 4 busy years!
 My nursing career was put on hold as I cared for my own little people.
-My idea of “health” began to shift as I listened to the stories of moms around me struggling with incontinence, prolapses and the overwhelm that comes hand in hand.
-I learned hypopressives and downtraining techniques that were so foreign to my usual pace.
+My idea of “health” began to shift as I listened to the stories of moms around me struggling with incontinence, prolapses and the overwhelm.
+I learned hypopressives and other downtraining techniques that were so foreign to my usual fast pace.
+Thus began my transition to a more holistic approach to wellness.
 I became very interested in women’s health and embracing the need to slow down and to improve movement patterns, before going fast again (if at all).
 I was amazed at how many women wanted to rush back into exercise when they had no idea how many muscles were compulsively firing even at rest.
 Or that their incontinence could be caused by pelvic floor muscles that were too strong and undifferentiated!
 Who knew!
 I invested heavily in studying from the best in the pre and postpartum fitness field.

-We moved to Victoria, BC and I began offering my help as a Kinesiologist to pre and postpartum women who were looking for guidance in their movement journey.
-I struggled with most women wanting to get stronger and fitter when I could see their muscles were compulsively firing at rest.
-They needed to learn to do less but these habitual patterns were so ingrained that they were completely unaware of them.
+In 2015 we settled in Victoria, BC and I began offering my help as a Kinesiologist to pre and postpartum women who were looking for guidance in their movement journey.
+I supported women wanting to get stronger and fitter with balanced programs integrating awareness and connection.
+Learning about themselves they were able to release habitual patterns so deeply ingrained that they were completely unaware of them.
 How could I help them stop doing something they didn’t even know they were doing?

 I was blown away by the clarity and calm that enveloped my mind.

-One day instead of habitually running hard and fast to escape my frustrations, I ventured into a movement class that was recommended at a postpartum fitness workshop.
+One day I ventured into a Feldenkrais class that was recommended at a postpartum fitness workshop.
 They said it was amazing but provided no explanation.
-It was the Anat Baniel Method® of Neuromovement®.
 In this class we rolled around like babies, gently turned our eyes from side to side and pursed our lips as we pushed on our feet.
 I had no idea what we were doing or why, which baffled me after all these years of studying.
 I was fascinated with how hard I found it to move slowly and gently.
 The sensation of connecting with myself was so foreign but so long overdue.
 When I stood up, walked home and returned to my busy life, I was blown away by the clarity and calm that enveloped my mind.

-How had moving slowly and gently calmed my mind, and how did this blissful sensation linger for days with no yucky side effects?
+How had moving slowly and gently calmed my mind, and how did this blissful sensation linger for days?
 I came for the movement but I returned for the impact this class had on my mind.
 I felt my brain was changing before I had ever heard the term neuroplasticity.

 My research into neuroplasticity took off from there.
 I continued the group classes and began to read every book I could find.
 I started with the pioneer of this work and Anat Baniel’s first teacher, Dr. Moshe Feldenkrais.
 “Awareness Through Movement” and “Body and Mature Behaviour”.
 And then I moved onto current neuroscientists’ books: Norman Doidge’s ‘The Brain That Changes Itself’, and ‘The Brain’s Way of Healing’.
 Eventually I found ‘Kids Beyond Limits’ by Anat Baniel.
 I immediately began applying the tips and tricks she shared in her book with my children.
 The shifts were immediate.
 Sleep improved, behavior settled, anxiety decreased, and socks and shoes eventually became a non issue.